trytouca/trytouca/docs/guides/account-setup.md

 ## Create an Account

-If you have not done so already, go ahead and create an account through our [Get Started](https://getweasel.com/account/signup) page.
+If you have not done so already, go ahead and create an account on [https://app.touca.io][https://app.touca.io]

 ![You only need to provide your email address to create a user account on Touca.](../.gitbook/assets/weasel-create-account-step1.png)